Metrics and Key Performance Indicators for Employee Evaluation

 A KPI is a way to measure employee performance in the workplace.

 There are a number of metrics to keep track of employee productivity and better manage your teams, depending on your needs and the nature of your work.

 For example, if you want to measure how a sales employee is performing you can easily do so by evaluating their total sales and comparing it to their salary and expenses.
 Monitoring and assessing the performance of an employee whose duties are less quantifiable gets tricky, though.

 This is where methods to measure employee performance come into play.
 We have previously discussed how to create effective teams and be a good leader, you need to adopt some effective evaluation techniques as well.

-Why use key performance indicators for employee evaluation
+Why use KPIS for employee evaluation

-A lot of companies use KPIs to measure employee performance, and for a good reason.
+A lot of companies use KPIs to measure employee performance and for a good reason.
 KPIs offer valuable insights.
-A common mistake managers make is using them to measure the value of their employees compared to profit margins.
+A common mistake that managers make is using them to measure the value of their employees compared to profit margins.
 This is not only inaccurate but also tells little about their true overall performance.
 After all, monitoring performance only numerically is a one-sided way of looking at your employees’ productivity.

 If you are wondering how to measure employee performance effectively, the answer is using applications that automate the processes of logging working hours and projects.
 Most of them, like Elorus, offer you analytics to use in reports and to make decisions.